Skyvell/bmw-commision-design/README.md

 ## Project requirements

-### Project scope:
+### Project scope

 #### Functionality
 - Upload Excel data files containing Comission Matrixes to AWS.
 These data should be easily accessible in order to do commission calculations.
 Should support overwriting of Matrixes.
 - Upload Excel data files containing agent volume target sales data.
 Should support overwriting of agent sales targets.
-- Montly read sales data from Midas API for the previous month, calculate the commission earned by agents and write this data to CoreView.
+- Montly read sxales data from Midas API for the previous month, calculate the commission earned by agents and write this data to CoreView.
 - Montly read the clawback list, see if any of the contracts were canceled within 6 months.
 If it was canceled within 6 months, the commission that was paid for that contract should be nullfied.

 #### Tools